▶️ LISTEN TO THIS ARTICLE

 When researchers at NeurIPS 2024 ran a meta-analysis across 100 papers, 20 datasets, and 14 models, they found something the hype cycle hadn't mentioned: chain-of-thought prompting provides strong benefits on math and logic tasks, with "much smaller gains on other types of tasks."
 A separate study from Wharton found that on reasoning models like o3-mini and Gemini Flash 2.5, adding chain-of-thought to your prompt produces negligible or negative improvement while increasing costs by 20-80%.

-Chain-of-thought is the single most studied prompting technique in AI.
-It's also the most misapplied.
-This guide covers when to use it, when to skip it, and how to avoid paying 13x more in tokens for the same answer.
+Chain-of-thought is one of the most studied prompting techniques in AI.
+It's also one of the most misapplied.
+This guide covers when to use it, when to skip it, and how to avoid large token-cost multipliers in the cases where step-by-step reasoning adds little value.

 What Chain-of-Thought Actually Does